The Heart Wants What It Wants: Critical reception

 Lucas Villa of AXS favorably compared "The Heart Wants What it Wants" to the music of Lana Del Rey for Gomez's use of "trip hop beats, guitar and distorted Emile Haynie-styled yelps" alongside her "darkest" lyrics yet.
 He further wrote that the song "stands as a heartbreaking revelation in her five-year-old songbook, one that's vulnerably beautiful and unapologetically honest."
 Tim Sendra of AllMusic highlighted the song and praised it by calling it "very adult and real-sounding" and adding that "she acquits herself well here too."
 Popology Now called this song "emotionally charged."
 The Huffington Post's Christopher Rosen deemed the song "a fairly good anthem for those going through heartbreak."

 Idolator praised the song: "The Rock Mafia-produced gem shows the former teen queen in an entirely new light.
 There’s a vulnerability we haven’t seen before as Selena sings about the dark side of her very own fairytale with palpable honesty and conviction" and the editor called it the selling point of an album and added that if Selena follows this direction, many hits will be coming for her."
 The Times of India editor Kasmin Fernandes added that this song shows her in an "entirely new light."
 Renowned for Sound was also positive: "smooth dose of pop with a second-guessing love storyline."
 When reviewing single, Music Times concluded: "Emotional song channels Justin Bieber drama but is still stunning on its own."

 Accolades

-"The Heart Wants What It Wants" won the award for Best Breakup Song at the 2015 Radio Disney Music Awards.
-It also received a nomination for Choice Break-Up Song at the 2015 Teen Choice Awards.